Top 10 Things to do with Family

 Discovery World at Pier Wisconsin connects innovation, science, technology and the environment with exploration and learning through interactive exhibits and experiential learning programs.
 They are dedicated to helping people positively impact their communities by developing a better understanding of technology and the environment while fostering both innovation and creativity.
 Discovery World is a 120,000-square foot facility that includes interactive science, technology and freshwater exhibits, learning labs, theaters, television and audio studios, and fresh and saltwater aquariums.

 The Northwoods Children's Museum is a great place for children and their grownups to play, explore and learn together.
-They believe in a hands-on approach to learning and that's why all 23 of the exhibits are interactive and educational.
+They believe in a hands-on approach to learning and that's why all of the exhibits are interactive and educational.
 The museum also provides a variety of programs and special events throughout the year.
-Check out our Calendar of Events and see what's happening at the museum for your next visit.
+Check out their Calendar of Events and see what's happening at the museum for your next visit.
 Come for an hour or an entire day.
 You won't be disappointed!